Deploy Applications

 Image fails to start with "exec format error"

-Cause: the image was built for linux/amd64 instead of linux/arm64.
-ALPON cannot execute x86 binaries.
+The image was built for linux/amd64 instead of linux/arm64.
+ALPON runs on ARM64 (Raspberry Pi CM5 or CM4) and cannot execute x86 binaries.

 "unauthorized: authentication required" on push

-Fix: run docker login cr.sixfab.io --username [your_username] and paste a current password.
+Run docker login cr.sixfab.io --username <your_username> and paste a current password.
 Use Reset Password on the Registry page if you have lost it.

-Cause: another container on the device is bound to the same host port.
-Each host port can be used by only one container.
+Another container on the device is bound to the same host port.
+Each host port can be used by only one container at a time.

 Pull stuck or extremely slow over cellular

-Fix: minimize image size (multi-stage builds, .dockerignore, slim base images).
+Minimize image size with multi-stage builds, .dockerignore, and slim base images.
 For first-time provisioning of large images, attach the device to Wi-Fi or Ethernet temporarily; subsequent updates only transfer changed layers.

 Quota exceeded on push (10 GB / 100 tags)

-Cause: the registry account has hit the default quota.
+The registry account has hit the default storage or tag-count quota.

 Container starts then exits immediately